IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ## Section 1 - To build and deploy an application on IBM Cloud Kubernetes Service using kubectl

-Generally the following steps are performed to build and deploy an application on Kubernetes cluster after completing the code of an application.
+The following steps are performed to build and deploy an application on Kubernetes cluster.

--	Package the app into Docker container image - Write a Dockerfile for your app and build the container image using Dockerfile
+-	Write a Dockerfile for your application and build the container image using Dockerfile.
--	Upload the built container image to the accessible container registry
+-	Upload the built container image to the accessible container registry.
 -	Create a Kubernetes deployment using the container image and deploy the application to an IBM Cloud Kubernetes Service cluster using configuration(yaml) files.
-The configuration files contain instructions to deploy the container image of application in Pod and then expose it as a service to access through API

 For this tutorial, we have taken the simple hello-world nodejs application to deploy on Kubernetes as shown.